W3NDO/requiz-rails/README.md

 ## MVP Rails Goals

-[ ] Devise for user authentication
+-[x] Devise for user authentication
-[ ] Some version of file storage for the PDFs/Images uploaded by users.
-[ ] Some version of file compression.(image magik??)
+-[x] Some version of file storage for the PDFs/Images uploaded by users.
+ActiveStorage -[ ] Some version of file compression.(image magik??)
-[ ] A timer functionality
+-[ ] A timer functionality
-[ ] How to do Quiz assessment and validation with SR
-[ ] add markdown for editing && previewing.
+-[ ] How to do Quiz assessment and validation with SR -[ ] add markdown for editing && previewing.